haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 In this case, since we have information for both interfaces we use a low-sampling configuration file, which takes only a small amount of computational resources to run.
 From the sampling parameters in the above config file, you can see we are sampling only 50 models at each stage of the docking:

-The initial `sampling` parameter at the rigid-body energy minimization (*rigidbody*) module is set to 50 models, of which only best 40 are passed to the flexible refinement (*flexref*) module with the *seletop* module.
+The initial `sampling` parameter at the rigid-body energy minimization (*rigidbody*) module is set to 50 models, of which only best the 40 are passed to the flexible refinement (*flexref*) module with the *seletop* module.
 The subsequence flexible refinement (*flexref* module) and energy minimisation (*emref*) modules will use all models passed by the *seletop* module.
 FCC clustering (*clustfcc*) is then applied to group together models sharing a consistent fraction of the interface contacts.
 The top 4 models of each cluster are saved to disk (*seletopclusts*).
 Multiple *caprieval* modules are executed at different stages of the workflow to check how the quality (and rankings) of the models change throughout the protocol.

 To get a list of all possible parameters that can be defined in a specific module (and their default values) you can use the following command: